work-design/rails_data/docs/define-export.md

 # Define Table

- Table is used for config report's export data format.
+ Export is used for config report's export data format.

 ## A table is composed of: